EladSopher/AWS-Resource-Management/README.md

 ⚠️**Important notes:**

 - When trying to create a public bucket, you will need to type 'yes' back in the terminal in order to complete the command.
+- When trying to upload a file to a S3 bucket, make sure you don't pass a path with quotation marks.

 ---